dwd/Metre/FAQ.md

 In particular, the authentication methods (pkix, dialback, and secret) are how Metre will authenticate the remote domain, and not how it will authenticate itself *to* the remote domain.

+Similarly, the `<dns/>` stanza controls lookups associated with the remote domain (so you can override host lookups for just one domain, even if the host is also used by another).

-However the `<509/>` identity is how Metre will behave for the domain when it's hosting it, and not what it'll be using when connecting remotely.
+However the `<x509/>` identity is how Metre will behave for the domain when it's hosting it, and not what it'll be using when connecting remotely.

 How are XEP-0114 components hosted?